-The end of 2017 came with its usual wave of upcoming trends and top 10 lists for the new year.
-During this time, we noticed just how many of this year’s food trends have been around for centuries, if not since the very beginning of humankind.
-Many of these trends had a recent blip in popularity with the rise of mass-produced, pre-packaged food and giant supermarkets.
+The beginning of 2018 came with its usual wave of upcoming trends and top 10 food trends of 2018 lists.
+During this time, we noticed just how many food trends that have been around for centuries, if not since the very beginning of humankind.
+Many of these food trends had a recent blip in popularity with the rise of mass-produced, pre-packaged food and giant supermarkets.
 But they’re making a comeback.

 Growing focus on regional and farm-to-table food